Hitachi Zosen Inova to Build New Waste to Energy Plant for Covanta, Biffa and the Green Investment Group

 To deliver the Newhurst project, its twelfth overall in the UK, Hitachi Zosen Inova will be acting on behalf of a consortium of developers comprising Covanta, Biffa and the Green Investment Group.
-Strategically located just off the M1 motorway in the East Midlands, the Newhurst EfW facility will treat up to 350,000 tonnes of non-recyclable municipal solid waste each year.
+Strategically located just off the M1 motorway in the East Midlands, the Newhurst WtE facility will treat up to 350,000 tonnes of non-recyclable municipal solid waste each year.
 Additionally, the modern installation will have one of the highest efficiency rates in the world.

 Swiss cleantech company Hitachi Zosen Inova (HZI) won the public tender to build the new facility in Shepshed, Leicestershire (England).
 The clients are a consortium consisting of waste management companies Covanta and Biffa, together with the Green Investment Group.
 The project is HZI’s twelfth in the UK and, following Dublin (Ireland) and Rookery South (England), its third in collaboration with Covanta.
-“HZI is a proven provider in delivering world-class energy from waste facilities, and we’re delighted to be working with them again on this important project.
+“HZI is a proven provider in delivering world-class Waste to Energy facilities, and we’re delighted to be working with them again on this important project.
 Collaborating on the basis of trust is a key factor in the successful delivery of a major project of this type,” said Tom Koltis, Covanta’s Executive Director of European Development.
 HZI will serve as overall turnkey contractor, delivering the entire building construction, the procurement function and the technology for the Newhurst project.

 Tailormade Design for Highest Energy Efficiency